eduardbeutel/rapiddsl/README.md

 # rapiddsl

-rapiddsl is a tool that can turn any definition into code using templates.
+rapiddsl is a tool that can turn any json/yaml definition into code using jinja2 templates.
-It can read json or yaml definitions and uses jinja2 templates to generate code.

 ## Features

-- definition files are automatically merged into one definition, this allows global definitions
+- Definition files are automatically merged into one definition.
+This allows global definitions.
-- template files directory structure is kept for the generated code
+- Template files directory structure is kept for the generated code.
-- extra filters: first_upper, first_lower, const_case
-- now: current moment in time: {{now.strftime('%Y-%m-%d')}}
-- first level elements from definition files can be used in file names
+- First level elements from definition files can be used in file names.
+- Now: current time template constant.
+Usage: {{now.strftime('%Y-%m-%d')}}.
+- Extra jinja2 filters: first_upper, first_lower, const_case.

+## Running the example

+	cd examples/person
+	python ../../rapiddsl.py -d person.yaml globals.json -t templates -b build

 ## Dependencies